-Automatic mode is switched off whenever an adjustment is made using the buttons for the air distribution, air flow or (ECON).
-The temperature will continue to be regulated within the parameters manually selected by the user.
+Automatic mode is switched off whenever an adjustment is made using the buttons for the air distribution, air flow or ECON.
+The temperature continues to be regulated.

 Manual mode

 In manual mode you can adjust the air temperature, air flow and distribution as required.